ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 Given that the `CordioBLE` class doesn't know which class constructs the driver nor how to construct it, the port provides a function returning a reference to the HCI driver.

-This function is in the global namespace, and you can call it with:
+This function is in the global namespace, and its signature is:

 ```
 ble::vendor::cordio::CordioHCIDriver& ble_cordio_get_hci_driver();